louiszn/zent-bot/README.md

 pnpm build
 ```

+After building, the `dist` directory will be created, containing the JavaScript version of the source code.

 #### 5. Make changes for your database

 After [setting up the `.env` file](#3-set-up-environment-variables), especially the `DATABASE_URL` variable, you need to set up the tables for your database by using the following command: